St Norbert of Xanten was also known as Norbert of Kingdown, Norbert Gennep or Norbert of Magdeburg.

 In 1115 AD, as he was riding his horse, a lightning bolt struck his horse and he was thrown down.
 For over an hour, he lay unconscious.

 After he recovered from this ordeal, he resigned from his position as a religious counselor to Emperor Henry V and returned to Xanten to start a new life of penance.

 He was under instruction from the Abbot of St Sigeberg, near Cologne called Cono.
 In 1115, Nobert felt he should reward Cono for his help and therefore, with his own wealth founded the Abbey of Fürstenberg, and handed it over to Cono.

 He tried to reform the canons of Xanten by exposing their abuses but was silenced by the local council.
-Therefore he resigned his position from the local Church, sold all his property and offered the money to charity.
+Therefore he resigned from his position at the local Church, sold all his property, and offered the money to charity.